Union of Evangelical Reformed Churches of Ukraine: History

 The Reformed Faith arrived in Ukraine since the 16th century, having spread throughout the territory that would form the Polish–Lithuanian Commonwealth.
 The region with the highest concentration of pensioners until the First World War was Transcarpathia, which formerly belonged to Austria-Hungary.
 However, after the formation of the Soviet Union, religious freedom was severely restricted in the Ukrainian territory.

 Beginning in 1989, missionary Fylymon Semenyuk began missionary works in Rivne and Stepan, with support from Reformed Churches in the Netherlands (Liberated).
 His mission led to the formation of the Ukrainian Evangelical Reformed Church (IERU).
-Later, the denomination spread throughout the country, reaching Kyiv, Khmelnitsky, Svalyava and Tavrian.
+Later, the denomination spread throughout the country, reaching Kyiv, Khmelnytskyi, Svaliava and Tavrian.